sugarlabs/musicblocks/guide/README.md

 Every time you create a new stack, Music Blocks creates a new block specific to that stack.
-(The new block is found at the bottom of the Block palette, found on the left edge of the screen.)
+(The new block is found at the bottom of the *Block* palette, found on the left edge of the screen.)
 Clicking on this block is the same as clicking on your stack.
-In the example above, the chunk block is inside of a Start block, which ties it to the Run button in the upper-left corner of the screen (the Rabbit button).
-Try clicking on the Run button.
-Also try the Run Slow button (the Turtle).
+In the example above, the chunk block is inside of a *Start* block, which ties it to the Run button in the upper-left corner of the screen (the rabbit).
+Try clicking on the *Run* button.
+Also try the *Run Slow* button (the turtle).

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk2.svg'</img>

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk3.svg'</img>

-You can repeat chunks either by using multiple chunk blocks or using a Repeat block.
+You can repeat chunks either by using multiple chunk blocks or using a *Repeat* block.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk4.svg'</img>